NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/restore-from-backup.rst

 ===================

-A Krill Manager backup is a complete copy of all of the application settings and data files stored in the Gluster replicated storage area, e.g. including Krill settings, NGINX certificate and key files, a record of your wizard choices, the RRDP and Rsync content files, application logs, etc.
+A Krill Manager backup is a complete copy of all of the application settings and data files for applications managed by Krill Manager, e.g. including Krill settings, NGINX certificate and key files, a record of your wizard choices, the RRDP and Rsync content files, application logs, etc.

 If you previously made such a backup using the ``krillmanager backup`` command on this or another Krill Manager instance (and in the latter case transported